-Since the CBFS class's events are typically tied directly to requests from the OS itself, it's critical that event handlers complete quickly in order to prevent the system from being blocked.
-To help prevent such blocking, the CBFS Connect system driver can enforce request timeouts on a per-virtual-drive basis.
+Since the CBFS Filter classs' Control Events are tied directly to the underlying operations' requests/responses, it's critical their event handlers complete quickly in order to prevent the system from being blocked.
+To help prevent such blocking, the classs' system drivers can enforce event timeouts.

-When timeout enforcement is in effect, and an event executes long enough for its timeout to expire, the driver cancels the underlying request by reporting an error to the OS.
-The tardy event still runs to completion, but any results it returns once finished are ignored since the underlying request has already been handled.
+When timeout enforcement is in effect, and an event executes long enough for its timeout to expire, the driver either "releases" the underlying request (passing it onwards unchanged), or cancels it by reporting an error; whichever is most appropriate for the event in question.
+The tardy event still runs to completion, but any results it returns once finished are ignored since the underlying request has already passed through the filter driver.

-If an event handler knows it will require additional time to complete an operation, it can call the reset_timeout method (before the current timeout expires) to restart the timeout timer.
+If an event handler knows it will require additional time to complete an operation, it can call the reset_timeout method before the current timeout expires to restart its timeout timer.